 How long do I have to dispute a debt with a collection agency?

 You typically have 30 days from when you first receive a debt collection notice to dispute the debt in writing.
 Acting within this timeframe may help protect your rights.
+The Wood Law Firm can guide you through this process.

 What should I include when reporting a collection agency?